 There are many different styles of voice acting—commercial, narration, announcement, and character animation to name a few—and it can take years to master the delivery of any of them.
 Narrow your sights and concentrate your strengths toward a singular, or decisive, goal in the industry, and you have a much better chance of setting yourself on a path to success.
-For the purposes of this post, we will be focusing on preparation for commercial voiceover demos.
-Remember, tailoring a voiceover demo is like tailoring a resume to a specific job: Prepare material that is targeted and avoid making a demo reel that is a catch-all.
+Remember, tailoring a VO Demo is like tailoring a resume to a specific job: Prepare material that is targeted and avoid making a demo reel that is a catch-all.

 2. Source Material From Existing Ads, and Tweak for Yourself.

 If you are just starting out, you likely don’t have a body of material waiting to be compiled into a demo reel.
 You will need to record new material just for the purpose of the demo, but don’t write material from scratch.
 Sourcing material from current ads that have time-tested marketing research behind them will provide you with polished and professional script to use for your demo.